Codes in the Damerau Distance for DNA Storage: Codes for Correcting an Adjacent Block Transposition and a Burst Deletion

+Our aim is to apply the result of Lemma~\ref{lem:svttdec} to each interleaved sequence, which requires all the required coding constraints - such as the VT-type constraints, balancing and runlength properties, to hold for each interleaved sequence.
+The individual code components are consequently integrated using tensor product codes.
+To allow for proper operation of the product codes, one has to ensure that the Hamming errors resulting from the deletion miscorrection stage are not ``scattered around'' but rather concentrated in terms of their locations.

 We first focus on the case where the blocks have odd length, and then extend it to the general case.
-The ideas behind the proofs represent a combination of the approaches from Sections~\ref{sec:main} and \ref{sec:block}.
+The ideas behind the proofs represent a combination of the approaches presented in Section~\ref{sec:main} and \ref{sec:block}.

 Let $a \in \mathbb{Z}_{bn + 5 b^2}$, and suppose that $\bfC$, $\bfD$ are defined as in (\ref{eq:oddburst}).
 We start by introducing the following code: